upperlinecode/mad-libs-javascript/README.md

 By going through the steps outlined below, you'll create a Mad Libs game that you can unleash on your classmates.
 Write your code in `madlibs.js`.

+0. Run the script and see how the example works.
-1. Start off by writing a straightfoward story.
-A few sentences is fine.
-If you need inspiration, write about what you did on your way to class this morning, or what you did this weekend.
+1. Start off by writing a straightfoward story - use at least 3 different `console.log()` statements.
+If you need inspiration, write about what you did this morning, or what you did this weekend.
 You needn't get hung up on the details.
+You can also use the standard "Once upon a time..." intro if you'd rather.

-2. Now remove some of the key words, but remember what part of speech each was.
-Aim for five or so blanks.
+2. Now remove one the key words, but remember what part of speech it was.

-3. Next, for each blank in your story, create a variable at the top of madlibs.js.
+3. Next, create a variable at the top of madlibs.js.
 Since you don't want to give away how they fit into the story, consider naming them based on their part of speech (such as `verb1` or `nounPlural2)`.
-You should assign to each of these a sutable word (`"scream"`, `"penguins"`, etc.).
+Set each one equal to a prompt that the user can answer.

-4. Now create your story in code using a series of  `console.log()` statements.
-Each of these should contain a single sentence from your story as a string with some number of blanks, corresponding to the variables you just created.
-Use concatenation to insert each variable's value into your sentences.
+4. Now go back and add in the variables to the strings in your `console.log()` statements.
+Use concatenation or string formatting to insert each variable's value into your sentences.
 5. Run your code to see if everything works.
-If it does, change the variable assignments at the top of your code so each variable holds the empty string `""`.
-Then add a bunch of empty lines between the variable assignments and the `console.log`s, so you can't see both on screen simultaneously.
-Now check with the students sitting next to you: When they're done as well, give each other your code and see what silly stories they create.
+6. Repeat until your story requires at least five words provided by your user.
+You can add sentences to your story as necessary.
+7. Send a link to your running code to someone else to test out.